Key Insights From an Integrative Oncologist

 Not be confused with “alternative” therapies, which are often offered as a substitute for conventional medicine, integrative therapies, Alschuler explained, are evidence-based, nonsurgical, and nonpharmaceutical approaches used in tandem with traditional care to facilitate health.

-For her presentation, Alschuler listed ten fundamentals of integrative oncology, which she called “clinical pearls”, to help the audience become familiar with integrative strategies for addressing the problems of cancer patients and their benefits.
+For her presentation, Alschuler listed ten fundamentals of integrative oncology, which she called “clinical pearls”, to help the audience become familiar with integrative strategies for addressing the problems of cancer patients and learn about their benefits.

 Optimizing immunity in patients with hematological malignancies